Speaking of the church members under his pastoral oversight in 19th century Scotland, pastor Robert Murray M’Cheyne said these famous words,

 God is calling you to be a faithful preacher of the gospel, a caring shepherd, and a servant leader—one who reflects in your ministry the ongoing ministries of Jesus as Prophet, Priest, and King.

 And in so doing, God is also calling you to reflect the holy life of Christ—a life that is marked by a deep love for God and others.
-This starts with your love for Lucy and Leah.
+This starts with your love for wife and children.
 Then it’s meant to radiate out from there to others.

 But what does this love look like practically, and where do you find the power you don’t have to love like God commands you to love?
 The Apostle John answered that question this way: